ajonesb/y42-Next-js-Landing-Page-Boilerplate/README.md

 # Y42 Next js landing Page

 A Next js landing page built with React using Next js, reusable components, SASS.
+Works great as a starter boilerplate for any Next js application.

+The landing page code structure follows clean, reusable, modular componets and pages ready to use for additional content, maintainable, readable code.

+The homepage right now is static but ready to use with dynamic content via the homeData.js file.

 Figma design link: https://www.figma.com/file/8CPUbkosHIaqe0TBEarmlu/Next-Js-Landing-Page?node-id=0%3A1

-Inside the design file you will find all of the necessary specifications (such as font- family, font-size, widths, height and paddings etc.) as well as visual elements you can export to use in your project.
-Here’s a quick guide to exporting assets from Figma.
+Inside the design file you will find all of the necessary specifications (such as font- family, font-size, widths, height and paddings etc.)

 ## Development